Grateful Dead Download Series Volume 6

-Download Series Volume 6 is a live album by the rock band the Grateful Dead.
+Download Series Volume 6 is a live album by the rock band Grateful Dead.
 It was released as a digital download on October 4, 2005.
-It was recorded on March 17, 1968, at the Carousel Ballroom (which later became the Fillmore West) in San Francisco.
-The show features the first set closer "Turn On Your Lovelight" and the whole second set.
+The album was recorded on March 17, 1968, at the Carousel Ballroom (later known as the Fillmore West) in San Francisco.
+The show features the first set closer, "Turn On Your Lovelight", and the entire second set.

-According to liner notes, performances from this concert were among those used to compile the layers of sound in the band's second album, Anthem of the Sun.
+According to the liner notes, performances from this concert utilised in the creation of the second album, Anthem of the Sun, specifically to compile the layers of sound.

 Volume 6 was mastered in HDCD by Jeffrey Norman.